unrealwork/axibase-collector/job-autostart.md

 ## Autostart Job from File

-To automatically start job from file, use the '-job-path' and '-job-enable' parameters:
+To automatically start job from file, use the `-job-path` and `-job-enable` parameters:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-path=path_to_file -job-enable=job_name
 ```

-For example, for job with name 'json-socrata' from the file '/tmp/job.xml':
+For example, for job with the name 'json-socrata' from the file `/tmp/job.xml`:

 ```sh
 ./axibase-collector/bin/start-collector.sh -job-path=/tmp/job.xml -job-enable=json-socrata